 The Chase Freedom Flex℠ is one great option.
 The Chase Freedom Flex℠ offers up to $6,000 per trip if your trip gets cut short or canceled due to any number of extreme circumstances.
 It also offers emergency assistance while you travel, as well as up to $800 per claim and $1,000 per year in cell phone protection.

 Pair that with the generous 5% cash back on all travel purchases through Chase Ultimate Rewards®, and there’s a lot to love about this card.
-Plus new cardholders can earn a $200 bonus after spending $500 on purchases in the first three months from account opening.
+Plus new cardholders can earn a $200 bonus after you spend $500 on purchases in the first 3 months from account opening.

 You can save even more with travel rewards credit cards